4.1 Overview

 regardless of how broadly or narrowly the forecasted transaction is

 described in the hedge designation documentation.
-The staff is
+However, on the

 4.1.2.3 Designated Transaction Versus Designated Risk